b33pbop/tp/docs/UserGuide.md

       <td><strong>After</strong><br><img src="images/Edit2.png" width="300"/></td>
     </tr>
   </table>

+You realized there was a typo for Betsy's name!

 * `edit 2 n/Betsy Crower c/Customer`
   Edits the name of the 2nd person to be `Betsy Crower` and category to `Customer`.